hartwigmedical/hmftools/purity-ploidy-estimator/README.md

 `SingleEventDistance = abs(majorAllele - 1) + abs(minorAllele - 1);`

-Note that a diploid segment with implied minor allele ploidy = implied major allele ploidy = 1 has an event penalty of exactly 1 whilst all other solutions have increasingly higher multipliers as the minor and major allele deviate further from 1.
+Note that a diploid segment with implied minor allele copy number = implied major allele copy number = 1 has an event penalty of exactly 1 whilst all other solutions have increasingly higher multipliers as the minor and major allele deviate further from 1.
-The formula includes an explicit reduced penalty for a doubling of both major and minor allele ploidy since there is a known common mechanism of whole genome doubling which can occur in a single event.
+The formula includes an explicit reduced penalty for a doubling of both major and minor allele copy number since there is a known common mechanism of whole genome doubling which can occur in a single event.

 The Deviation Penalty and Event Penalty are aggregated independently across all segments that are diploid in the germline and have a tumor